neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 In the last two sections we've looked at how we can record and analyze neural activity.

-But, to some extent these methods simply correlate neural activity with different variables, and we can’t really be sure that our findings are casually relevant.
+But, to some extent these methods simply correlate neural activity with different variables, and we can't really be sure that our findings are casually relevant.

-In other words, once we’ve found neurons that respond to a stimulus or precede a behavior, we would like to know if disrupting those neurons would have any effect on the animal’s ability to respond to that stimulus or implement that behavior.
+In other words, once we've found neurons that respond to a stimulus or precede a behavior, we would like to know if disrupting those neurons would have any effect on the animal's ability to respond to that stimulus or implement that behavior.

 We can do this by manipulating neural activity, and these manipulations can be either irreversible or reversible.